A vet is warning pet owners to never flush their dog or cat's poop down the toilet.

 A vet is warning pet owners to never flush their dog or cat’s poop down the toilet.

-However you dispose of it afterwards is up to you, but if you flush it down the toilet, you might want to think again.
+However you dispose of their excrement afterward is up to you, but if you flush it down the toilet, you may want to think again.

-A veterinary surgeon on TikTok, known as @ben.the.vet, has warned against flushing your pet’s poop.
+A veterinary surgeon on TikTok, known as @ben.the.vet, has warned against flushing your pet’s poop down the toilet.

 The caption for his TikTok asks pet owners if they have ever done it – and some viewers have admitted to doing so.